CrisDoesCG/PBR-Express/README.md

 ## 🔮 Future Plans
 - Adding support for other render engines like Vray, Arnold, Redshift, ...
 - Adding support for more texture types like emission, translucency, sss, ...
-- Adding support for more types of texture name types (e.g. file names that are separated by `-`)
+- Adding support for more types of texture names (e.g. file names that are separated by `-`)
 - The option to create multiple sets of materials once the script is active
 - Some intuitive solutions for dealing with color spaces